TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 Update: The splice_junction script now also uses pysam instead of subprocess.

 Update 2: The events_gencode script now excludes second reads of read pairs mapping to the same junction from the counts for PSI scores.

+## 6.5.22
+After managing to obtain reasonable PSI scores for ESR1 on the plus strand, this week was spent on trying to implement the same for genes on the reverse strand.
+So far not successfully.
+But in the process of trying to figure out why, the script was reworked.
+Command line for plus strand:

+´´´shell
+python events_gencode.py -b alignment.bam -gc geneID_hg38_GENCODE39.tsv -db hg38_GENCODE39.bed -o CE_ESR1.txt -c "chr6:151600000-152150000"
+´´´

+Command line for minus strand:

+´´´shell
+python events_gencode.py -b alignment.bam -gc geneID_hg38_GENCODE39.tsv -db hg38_GENCODE39.bed -o SYNE1_event_out.txt -c "chr6:152380546-152381564"
+´´´